-Grant type:
+Matching grant type:

 Grantee name:

 Legal address:

-Head of the Grantee:
+Head of the Grantee (CEO):

-Principal Investigator:
+Chief Technology Officer:

-Grant amount: (amount in words) (VAT is not included.).
+Grant amount: (amount in

-Co-financing amount: (amount in words).
+Co-financing amount:words). (amount in

-Grant implementation period: since signing date of the Grant Agreement un
+Grant implementation period: since signing date

 INN:, KBE:

 Bank details in which the account is opened:

 Bank name:

 IIC:

-RIC.
+BIC:

-1. This Grant Agreement (hereinafter referred to as "the Agreement") signed on "" between the Ministry of Higher Education, Science and Innovations of the Republic of Uzbekistan / Project Implementation Unit (hereinafter referred to as "PIU (MHESI)"), represented by acting on the basis of , for one Party and the Grantee (hereinafter referred to of, acting on the basis of, for one Party and the Grantee (hereinafter referred to as "Grantee"), represented by the Head of the Grantee, acting on the basis of, for second Party (hereinafter referred to as "Parties"). , acting on the basis of, for second Party (hereinafter referred to as "Parties").
-2. The MHESI provides Grant to the Grantee under the Modernizing Uzbekistan National Innovation System (MUNIS) project, based on the award decision of the IEB and in accordance with the MHESI Decree dated. " " 202 in the amount of (ir words,) 202 in the amount of (ir words,) for implementation Subproject the Subproject Proposal is attached to the Agreement.
-3. In accordance with the signed Financing Agreement #6784-UZ between the Government of the Republic of Uzbekistan and the International Development Association of the World Bank dated May 17, 2021 (hereinafter referred to as "FA") and the Project Operations Manual (POM) the World Bank procedures in terms of procurement of goods, works and consultants' services, financial, environmental and social management are applicable for all goods and services procured from the Loan proceeds under the Modernizing Uzbekistan's National Innovation System Project (hereinafter referred to as "Project"), including the Subproject, which is financed by the Grant proceeds.
-Article I - Subject-Matter of the Agreement 4.
-The MHESI provides Grant to the Grantee on a pro-bono basis and the Grantee commits to ensure achievement of the research and development results for further commercialization of the approved Subproject.
-5. This Agreement defines the conditions of provision of the Grant and regulates the rights and obligations of the Parties arising from the date of signing of this Agreement.
+This Grant Agreement (hereinafter referred to as "the Agreement") signed on "" 202 between the Ministry of Higher Education, Science and Innovations of the Republic of Uzbekistan / Project Unit "PIU Implementation (hereinafter referred to as (MHESI)"), represented by acting on the basis , for one Party and the Grantee (hereinafter referred to as of "Grantee"), of the Grantee represented bv the Head , acting on the basis of for second Party (hereinafter referred to as "Parties").

+Sub-project Proposal is attached to the Agreement.

+2. In accordance with the signed Financing Agreement #6784-UZ between the Government of the Republic of Uzbekistan and the International Development Association of the World Bank dated May 17, 2021 (hereinafter referred to as "FA") and the Project Operations Manual (POM) the World Bank procedures in terms of procurement of goods, works and consultants' services, financial, environmental and social management are applicable for all goods and services procured from the Loan proceeds under the Modernizing Uzbekistan's National Innovation System Project (hereinafter referred to as "Project"), including the Sub-project, which is financed by the Matching Grant proceeds.

+Article I - Subject-Matter of the Agreement

+- 3. The MHESI provides Matching Grant to the Grantee on a pro-bono basis and the Grantee commits to ensure the achievement of the research and development results for further commercialization of the approved Sub-project. - 4.
+This Agreement defines the conditions of the provision of the Matching Grant and regulates the rights and obligations of the Parties arising from the date of signing of this Agreement.
 This Grant Agreement must fully comply with the Grant Fiduciary Manual (hereinafter referred to as "GFM"), and for any conflicting provisions, the provisions of the GFM shall prevail.

-Article II- Grant Purpose 6.
-The Grant is awarded under the terms of the Grant Program of the Project, implemented by the MHESI, in accordance with the requirements, criteria, organizational arrangements and operational procedures set in theFA, POM, Grant Program Manual (hereinafter referred to as "GPM"), GFM and the Environmental and Social Management Framework (hereinafter referred to as "ESMF").
-7. The Grant is used by the Grantee solely for the purpose of achievement of Subproject goals, procuring the goods and services provided for the Grantees in accordance with Subproject "Work Plan" set out in Annex 1 of the Agreement.
-Grant funds may not be transferred to a third party.
-8. The assets acquired from the proceeds of the Grant cannot be sold, exchanged or mortgaged during the Subproject implementation.
-Article III - Amount of Grant 9.
-The Grant in amount of (in words) local currency (VAT exclusive) is provided to the Grantee by the MHESI to finance the Subproject under the conditions set in Grant Agreement.
-10. The Grant proceeds are disbursed to the Grantee in accordance with the Grant Payment Schedule in Annex 1 to the Grant Agreement.
+Article II- Matching Grant Purpose

+- 5. The Matching Grant is awarded under the terms of the Matching Grant Program of the Project, implemented by the MHESI, in accordance with the requirements, criteria, organizational arrangements and operational procedures set in the FA, POM, Matching Grant Program Manual (hereinafter referred to as "GPM"), GFM and the Environmental and Social Management Framework (hereinafter referred to as "ESMF"). - 6.
+The Matching Grant is used by the Grantee solely for the purpose of achievement of Sub-project goals, procuring the goods and services provided for the Grantees in accordance with the Sub-project "Work Plan" set out in Annex 1 of the Agreement.
+Matching Grant funds may not be transferred to a third party. - 8.
+The assets acquired from the proceeds of the Matching Grant cannot be sold, exchanged, or mortgaged during the Sub-project implementation.

+Article III - Amount of Matching Grant and Co-financing